Organisation

 The Board

-The current UCRF board has eleven members (listed alphabetically):
+The current UCRF board has ten members (listed alphabetically):

 She has created three small and sustainable brands over 25 years and continues to strive to maintain circularity within her small business framework.
 She has worked deeply with crafts and the handmade through two premium brands sold overseas, but is now focussed through the third brand, on everyday clothes in a very affordable space within India.
 She has also taught at regular intervals at the National Institute of Design, National Institute of Fashion Technology & Srishti School of Art, Design & Technology.